-- All public meetings and formal events of the BRTB will be held in facilities that are accessible to persons with disabilities.
-Additional accommodations will be provided on an as-needed basis. - All public notices of BRTB events state that accommodations for qualified individuals with disabilities will be provided on request.
-One-week notice is required for provisions of appropriate auxiliary aids and services. - All documents available to the public will be provided in alternative formats for qualified individuals with disabilities, upon request. - The website is accessible to and usable by individuals with vision impairments. - The telephone number of the Maryland Relay Service will be included on all agendas and materials for public review of the BRTB. - A list of resources for auxiliary aids and services has been developed and is maintained.
+- all public meetings and formal events of the BRTB will be held in facilities that are accessible to persons with disabilities.
+Additional accommodations will be provided on an as-needed basis. - all public notices of BRTB events state that accommodations for qualified individuals with disabilities will be provided on request.
+One-week notice is required for provisions of appropriate auxiliary aids and services. - all documents available to the public will be provided in alternative formats for qualified individuals with disabilities, upon request. - the website is accessible to and usable by individuals with vision impairments. - the telephone number of the Maryland Relay Service will be included on all agendas and materials for public review of the BRTB. - a list of resources for auxiliary aids and services has been developed and is maintained. - the new social engagement platform, PublicInput.com offers live transcription as well as transcription on saved recordings.

-The Public Advisory Committee maintains a strong role in the consideration of the disabled population.
-In addition, the planning process now utilizes the most recent, applicable data from the U.S. Census Bureau to identify possible concentrations of disabled individuals.
-Such an approach, based on public input and the best possible planning assumptions, is similar to those used by the MTA and the Locally Operated Transit Systems (LOTS) in developing fixed-route and on-demand transit services across the region.
+The planning process utilizes the most recent, applicable data from the U.S. Census Bureau to identify possible concentrations of disabled individuals.
+Such an approach, based on public input and the best possible planning assumptions, is similar to those used by the MDOT MTA and the

+Locally Operated Transit Systems (LOTS) in developing fixed-route and on-demand transit services across the region.